ActionProjects/Actions/README.md

 ## [D'Artagnan's Dartanium](https://OpenCollective.com/Dartanium "Brief Outline earlier this year")

+- CA SoS said I "had" to have a website w/ my own domain...
+I decided I would do this during the last month; because, 🖕.

+- also, mouse hovers over links have info; if U've no 'meece' then read the raw (top right next to blame).

 ## [Actions](actions/README.md "Top Level")

 - ### [Presidential Run](actions/README.md#what-have-i-been-up-to "What is Presidential Fitness?")

 - No Campaign Fundraising or Paid Advertising

+- private social sharing (friends & friends of friends)

 - I've been through:
+  - (*California, Oregon, Washington = Mask ⬆️ & FBI Tacos*)  Idaho, Utah, Arizona.
+Nevada, *Navajo Nation (discussed COVID decon with President Nez, with regards to C.A.R.E
-  - California, Oregon, Washington, Idaho, Utah, Arizona.
-Nevada, New Mexico, Texas, Louisiana (current); with verbal and written vote pledges
+S. Act*), New Mexico, Texas, Louisiana (current); with verbal and written vote pledges

 [see the pledges here](action/pages/electors)